BALCO scandal: BALCO investigation

 Conte, Arnold and Anderson continued selling these substances undetected from 1988 to 2002 when the official federal investigation of BALCO began.
-Parallel with this investigation, the USADA began its own covert investigation of Conte and his operation.
+Parallel with this investigation, the United States Anti-Doping Agency (USADA) began its own covert investigation of Conte and his operation.
 In the summer of 2003, USADA investigators received a syringe with trace amounts of a mysterious substance.
 The anonymous tipster was Trevor Graham, sprint coach to Marion Jones and Tim Montgomery.